BUILD Health Challenge

 Neighborhood Safety

-Battle Monument Park has seen improvement based on additional funding being committed by NJ Manufacturers Insurance.
+Battle Monument Park has seen improvement based on additional funding from NJ Manufacturers Insurance.
 Lighting deficiencies identified through our survey are being addressed and concrete and masonry repairs are being done as well.
 A vacant lot survey by Isles, Inc. is guiding neighborhood improvement plans.

 Indicators